AriFordsham/GHCWiki/distributed-closures.md

 ```

-Most of the time, instance definitions have an empty context, meaning that one can very often take `Ctx a == ()`.
+Most of the time, instance definitions have an empty context, meaning that one can very often take `Ctx a == ()` (this is a default, that must be overridden when necessary).

 One might argue that `Serializable` is rather more complex than it could be.
 The central issue is that the `-XStaticPointers` extension alone does not offer any means to reify a constraint to *static* evidence in the form of a dictionary - a feature that is in general very useful indeed (see below).
 In principle this could be done, since dictionaries are morally either static, or simple combinations of static dictionaries, but it would require a further extension to the compiler, possibly to the type system itself.
 The above definition of `Serializable` comes at the economy of such a compiler extension.